EnergyboyOfficial/Energy-Bot/README.md

 To see the server's ping and receive a pong

 # !lovecalc @user1 @user2
-To see your love (Energetic Laboratories is not responsible for any heart breaks)
+To see your love or something idk (Energetic Laboratories is not responsible for any heart breaks)

 And many more!